make a donation

 68th Year – (2024)

-Thanks to the awarding of a grant from the Community Foundation of Broward, Center for Nonprofit Excellence, we have a new logo and totally new and revamped Website.
+Thanks to a grant from the Community Foundation of Broward, Center for Nonprofit Excellence, SFAS has a new logo and a revamped Website.

 67th Year – (2023)